arooj-ilyas/seneca-frontend-task/README.md

 - The background changes color depending on number of answers correct: out of 4, if 4 correct = blue background, if 3 correct = almost correct/red background, 1-2 = incorrect/orange background
 - User can click anywhere within the label where pointer is active to switch toggle
+- Once all correct options have been selected, user can no longer interact with the form/it is locked
-- The user can navigate to the next question once the question is answered correctly, but not go back or 'skip' if they don't know the answer.
+- The user can navigate to the next question once the question is answered correctly
+- The user can not go back or 'skip' if they don't know the answer

 ## Something new I learnt: